lizcaseyyy/MCC_MDH_DB/yeast MDH1/S177/README_yeast_mdh1.md

 ## Effect of the sequence variant and PTM on MDH dynamics

-The RMSD of the final frame from MD simulations of MDH1 and MDHS177D was 0.76 ≈.
-The unmodified MDH1 is shown in greent while the modified form is shown in purple.
+The RMSD of the final frame from MD simulations of MDH1 and MDHS177D was 0.76 √Ö. The unmodified MDH1 is shown in green while the modified form is shown in purple.
 ![alt text](images/md_align.png)